sergejsha/logger/README.md

 Copyright 2024 Sergej Shafarenka, www.halfbit.de

-You are free to use, copy, redistribute, remix, transform, and build upon the material for NON COMERCIAL purposes only.
+You are free to use, copy, redistribute, remix, transform, and build upon the material for NON-COMMERCIAL purposes only.

 Any distributed derivative work containing this material or parts of it must have this copyright attribution notices.